Revivedrecord/threadsinxv6submission/README.md

 Makefile: Added testthreads to the build

 Instructions to run: Take said files and save them locally.
 Head to the https://github.com/mit-pdos/xv6-public repository and click on code and open up codespaces.
+Replace the contents of the aforementioned files in the xv6 repository.
 Make sure to setup make and qemu (sudo apt install -y make) (sudo apt install -y qemu qemu-system-x86).
 Then make clean, make, make qemu-nox.
 When the commandline appears type testthreads to run the testscript

 Acknowledgments:
 This implementation is based on the xv6 operating system developed at MIT for educational purposes.
 The implementation follows the guidelines provided in the OSTEP (Operating Systems: Three Easy Pieces) textbook